Mini Cooper Insurance Rates

 Rates are averaged for all Mini Cooper models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers who may need more liability protection will pay an extra $420 annually to raise from 30/60 bodily injury limits to 250/500 limits
+- Drivers who purchase more liability coverage will pay an extra $420 per year to increase from 30/60 bodily injury limits to higher 250/500 limits

 Now that you are aware of how MINI Cooper rates can fluctuate, you have a better understanding of what you might expect to pay based on the model year of your vehicle.
 For example, the insurance cost of a 2015 MINI Cooper will be different than the price range of a 2008 MINI Cooper.